rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 **Data Preview 0.2 vs. Data Preview 1**

-In the Data Preview 0.2 (DP0.2) simulation there are no strongly-lensed objects, like there will be in the real data released as Data Preview 1 (DP1).
+In the Data Preview 0.2 (DP0.2) simulation there are no AGN, but very likely there will be AGN in the real data released as Data Preview 1 (DP1).
 None of the "potential foreground lens" galaxies explored in this tutorial will have any lensed objects nearby.
 Furthermore, for DP1 the exact types of measurements and their column names are likely to be different, compared to DP0.
 The LSST Science Pipelines have evolved considerably since being run on the DP0.2 simulation.